Social Determinants of Health – Society

 Sense of meaning and purpose was measured using the following question, “Using a scale of 0 to 10, where 0 means ‘Not at All’ and 10 means ‘Completely’, to what extent do you feel the things you do in your life are worthwhile?”

-- Having a high sense of meaning and purpose was consistently higher in NL compared to Canada from Q3 2021 to Q2 2024.
+- Having a high sense of meaning and purpose was higher in NL compared to Canada from Q3 2021 to Q2 2025.

 Social Cohesion and Connections: Sense of Belonging to Local Community